How To Paint Linoleum Flooring

 Stenciling the full squares was much easier than the end and corner sections.
 For those, it was a pain trying to get the stencil lined upright.
 You have to bend it for the end tiles, which is why I did those last.

 UPDATE Jan.
 2019: After about a year, we have noticed slight yellowing in some spots.
-I believe this is due to the polyurethane sealer we used and I’d recommend going with a polyacrylic instead.
+I believe this is due to the polyurethane sealer we used, and I’d recommend going with a polyacrylic sealer instead.

-I still plan to accessorize this kitchen and then I will share a full before and after post on everything we did in here then.
+I still plan to accessorize this kitchen, and then I will share a full before and after post on everything we did in here at that time.
 In the meantime, you can catch up below.

 How to paint your appliances to look like stainless steel